DISN-kolo/dslr/EDUCATION.md

 \frac{\partial}{\partial \theta_j} J(\theta) = \frac{1}{m}\sum_{i=1}^{m} \left(h_\theta(x^{(i)}) - y^{(i)}\right)x_j^{(i)}
 $$

-Since we need to minimize loss, we can move to the direction of negative gradient, i.e. towards a local decline.
+Since we need to minimize loss, we should move in the direction of the negative gradient, i.e. towards a local decline.
 This is a typical step:

 $$
-\theta := \theta - \eta\nabla J(\theta)
+\theta := \theta - \eta \cdot \nabla J(\theta)
 $$

 Where $\nabla J(\theta)$ is the gradient of $J$ at point $\theta$; we get it by creating a vector of all the partial deriviatives from before and substituting the current thetas inside.
-This basically gives us a direction which looks at the decrease in the function.
+This basically gives us a direction which looks at the decrease in the function; a desired direction to move thetas towards in order to minimize error.
 To move along it but not overshoot, we take an $\eta$ part of it, which is tyically around $0.0..1.0$, $0.1$ in our case.
-We continue this til the $J$ stops decreasing significantly or we reach a certain number of iterations.
+We continue this till the $J$ stops decreasing significantly or we reach a certain number of iterations.

 ### Logistic regression: Prediction

+*Program used: `logreg_predict.py`*

+Having successfully found the $\theta$ where the error decrease is low enough to be considered sufficiently minimized, we plug the test data in as our $x$ vector into the $h_\theta$ function (not forgetting the additional $x_0 \equiv 1$).
+Of course, the data has to be normalized beforehand using the same normalization coefficients from before, and since during the prediction stage we only used the subjects that looked good enough to be useful (determined at the visualization stage) we have to rely on only these subjects' data here as well.

+The result is a probability between $0$ and $1$.
+Doing this for all four houses available, we take the house with the highest probability - this is the result of our prediction, as in "the most likely house to be assigned to for a student with said grades".